breebrowder/simple_shell/README.md

-<<<<<<< HEAD
 # Simple Shell Group Project- Cohort 14

 ## Description

 This is a recreation of Bash (Bourne Again Shell) that contains limited functionality.
 Tasked to us by Holberton School, this emulation of the shell will provide us with a better understanding of the inner workings of how a functional shell program operates.
+We will be using what we have previously learned in the trimester as well as learning a few new concepts as we work on this project.

 ![](http://clipartmag.com/image/seashell-drawing-38.jpg)

+### Requirements

+* Allowed editors: vi, vim, emacs
+* All your files will be compiled on Ubuntu 14.04 LTS
+* Your C programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic
+* All your files should end with a new line
+* A README.md file, at the root of the folder of the project is mandatory
+* Your code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl
+* Your shell should not have any memory leaks
+* No more than 5 functions per file
+* All your header files should be include guarded
+* Use system calls only when you need to

 ### List of allowed functions and system calls